 or by visiting the Heroku Dashboard, selecting the application, and then selecting Knapsack Pro from the Add-ons menu.

-In the user dashboard, you can find a list of your projects and all associated API tokens to each project.
+In the user dashboard, you can find a list of your projects and all associated API tokens for each project.
 Each test suite should have a separate API token.
-For instance, you have Ruby on Rails project and you have RSpec tests for backend API.
-You also have Cucumber tests for end to end testing.
+For instance, you have a Ruby on Rails project and you have RSpec tests for backend API.
+You also have Cucumber tests for end-to-end testing.
 In such a case, you need to generate 2 API tokens.
-One for RSpec and second API token for Cucumber tests.
+One for RSpec and the second API token for Cucumber tests.

 If you run the single test suite in multiple steps on your CI server, for instance, you have RSpec tests but you run unit tests first and as a second step on your CI you run RSpec features tests then you should generate 2 API tokens.
-First API token is needed for unit tests and second API token for features tests.
+The first API token is needed for unit tests and second API token is for features tests.

-Installation depends on a test runner and CI provider you use.
-You can follow installation guide that fits your project.
+Installation depends on the test runner and CI provider you use.
+You can follow the installation guide that fits your project.

 The most common problems can be found in FAQ but here are listed the top questions developers ask for.